Best Games Like Mass Effect

 It’s worth noting that Bloodlines is also a game (in)famous for its abundant bugs and that it took years of fan patches to make the game playable and to restore some of the content that was cut due to the rushed development process.
 So, if you do pick up the game at some point, be sure to play it with the unofficial patch!

-The next game on the list is a bit of an atypical one, as it’s not an RPG at all.
+The next game on the list is a bit of an unusual one, as it’s not an RPG at all.
 Rather, FTL: Faster Than Light can best be described as a roguelike real-time strategy game with some RPG elements and procedurally generated levels.

 Here, we have something much more modern – Obsidian’s latest hit RPG, The Outer Worlds, which is a sci-fi action RPG that has a lot of similarities with Mass Effect, even at first glance.